robak86/hardwired/packages/react/README.md

 React context supports basic reactivity / change detection for the state stored in the context, but it has performance penalties in case of frequent updates.
+Additionally, container implementation used by `hardwired` internally uses mutable state that cannot be used with shallow comparison.
+Because
-Additionally, container implementation used by Hardwired internally uses mutable state that cannot be used with shallow comparison.
-Because of these limitations, hardwired-react doesn't provide observability features for objects created by the container.
-However, observability can be easily enabled by using MobX or other libraries providing similar functionality.
+of these limitations, `hardwired-react` doesn't provide **observability** features for objects created by the container.
+However, observability can be easily enabled by using `MobX` or other libraries providing similar functionality.

 ### Installation